 Pick a dedicated team to handle the creation, implementation and constant iteration of your lead scoring strategy.
 This team can involve staff from your sales and marketing departments.

-5. Design courses of actions and assign responsibilities
+5. Design courses of action and assign responsibilities

 Each final lead score should come with a set of actions, such as a service level agreement to help to define the best course(s) of action for each lead, based on their lead score.
 The courses of action which you choose to recommend following lead scoring could be as specific as the number of marketing emails to send to an MQL (marketing-qualified lead) or SQL (sales-qualified lead).
 You will also need to remember to assign responsibilities to team members for the different lead scores with the actions required.
 All of this information should be outlined in a document so that each member of your team knows where they fit in.